SPRINGBUCK

 Hunting Springbuck

 The excitement comes from getting in close, even if long shots of 200 yards or more are normal.
-When going Springbuck hunting in the South African plains, it’s best to choose a smaller, flat-shooting caliber.
+When going Springbuck hunting in the South African plains, it’s best to choose a smaller, flat-shooting calibre.
 A high-quality six times scope is a must-have for hunting Springbuck due to the potential distances involved.

 Springbuck meat has a reputation for being the most delicious African game meant to consume.
 As a meat hunter, you should take aim directly behind the shoulder and go for a side-on lung shot.
 When hunting Springbuck for trophies, it is necessary to aim for the heart and lung area, then shoot straight up the front leg, between a third and halfway into the body.